splunk/observability-workshop/docs/module-support/cleanup.md

     Once you have finished with this Workshop `exit` from the AWS/EC2 instance to get back to your system command prompt.

-    We will use Terraform to destroy the instance with the parameters you used in [Module 3](../../module3/prep/):
+    We will use Terraform to destroy the instance with the parameters you used in [Smart Agent](../../module3/prep/) module:

     ```bash
     cd ~/workshop/ec2